Canada Announces a New Cap on Study Visa for 2025

 Also Read:

-Canada allows some groups to be exempt from PAL/TAL requirement that includes existing study permit holders applying for extensions at the same DLI (designated learning institution).
+Canada allows some groups to be exempt from PAL/TAL requirement that includes existing study permit holders applying for extensions at the same DLI (designated learning institution) as per the recent Canada study visa updates 2025.
 Primary and secondary students (K-12) and exchange students are also no longer required to submit PAL/TAL.
+Here are the breakdown of this regulation tightening on Canada student visa requirements 2025:

 Breakdown of Study Permit Groups